 G protein-coupled receptor drug discovery

-In addition to traditional medicinal chemistry programs around GPCR drug discovery, we also work in frontier areas such as allosteric modulators of GPCRs, as well as bitopic and bivalent GPCR ligands.
+In addition to traditional medicinal chemistry programs around GPCR drug discovery, we work in frontier areas such as allosteric modulators of GPCRs, as well as bitopic and bivalent ligands.
 The adenosine, dopamine, muscarinic acetylcholine and sphingosine-1-phosphate receptors are the focus of these studies.